MARS: A neurosymbolic approach for interpretable drug discovery: Background

-However, interpretability is broadly defined \citep{molnar2022}, which poses an additional challenge: there are no clear guidelines for assessing the plausibility of model interpretations, especially for this novel task.
-Although some previous studies present explainable or interpretable pipelines \citep{rivas2022kgem, urbina2021dr}, the corresponding explanations leverage \textit{associative} patterns: two nodes with mutual connections are likely to share other connections \citep{GBA_example}.
-For example, such methods utilize associations regarding a drug's pharmacological class \citep{filtering_kg}, side effects \citep{liu2020polo}, or known indications \citep{bioteque}.
-Unfortunately, these \textit{associative} patterns, which are discovered during or after clinical trials, are rare or absent for \textit{novel} compounds.
-Furthermore, such patterns can not represent the MoA of a drug; instead, an MoA involves \textit{mechanistic} patterns, such as the physical, molecular interactions shown in Fig.~\ref{fig:moa} \citep{drugmechdb}.
-Therefore, within this study, we focus upon model interpretability which provides mechanistic insight into drug MoAs.
+Although some previous studies present explainable or interpretable pipelines \mbox{\citep{filtering_kg, liu2021neural, bioteque}}, the corresponding explanations leverage \textit{associative} patterns: two nodes with mutual connections are likely to share other connections \citep{GBA_example}.
+For example, such methods utilize associations regarding a drug's pharmacological class \citep{filtering_kg}, side effects \citep{liu2021neural}, or known indications \citep{bioteque}.
+These \textit{associative} patterns, which are discovered during or after clinical trials, might be useful for repurposing clinically approved drugs \citep{schultz2021drscai, rivas2022kgem}.
+However, associative patterns are rare or absent for \textit{novel} compounds which have not yet undergone clinical trials.
+Furthermore, such patterns can not represent the MoA of a drug; instead, an MoA involves \textit{mechanistic} patterns.
+For example, \mbox{Figure~\ref{fig:moa}} shows the MoA of cortisone acetate, which involves physical, molecular interactions \citep{drugmechdb}.
+Therefore, we define \textit{computational MoA deconvolution} as the prediction of \textit{mechanistic} paths between drugs and their biological effects, such as biological processes (BPs).
+BPs are a class of the Gene Ontology (GO) \mbox{\citep{gene2019gene}} representing the outcomes of molecular interactions.

-We propose \textit{MoA deconvolution}, the prediction of mechanistic paths between drugs and their biological effects, as a prediction task for evaluating \textit{interpretable} methods on KGs.
-To benchmark this task, we generate a tailored KG, called \textit{MoA-net}, from real-world, experimental data.
-To perform MoA deconvolution, we introduce a NeSy DD approach called the MoA Retrieval System (MARS).
-To create MARS, we draw inspiration from previous NeSy methods \citep{liu2020polo, drance2021neuro}.
-However, unlike its predecessors, MARS achieves enhanced interpretability by learning weights associated with logical rules which resemble MoAs.
-Following training, rule weights reflect relative usefulness to MARS' reasoning processes.
+To benchmark this novel task, we generate a tailored KG, called \textit{MoA-net} \citep{MoA_net_code}, from real-world, experimental data.
+Unlike existing KGs that are designed for DR \mbox{\citep{hetionet, openbiolink}}, the entities and relations in \textit{MoA-net} exclusively comprise \textit{molecular} interactions which could be captured in a typical laboratory setting.
+To perform MoA deconvolution, MARS is used upon \textit{MoA-net} to predict the links between nodes representing drugs and the BPs they cause.